neu-ece-esl/ai-prog-workshop/README.md

 ---

-### 3. Hands-on Activity (15 minutes)
+### 3. Hands-on Activity

-Participants choose an AI assistance level—ideally one slightly above their current familiarity—and engage in:
+Choose an AI assistance level—preferably one that challenges you beyond your current experience.
+Then:

-- **Exploring a technology level**
+- **Explore your chosen technology level.**
-- **Designing a classroom activity** that integrates AI
+- **Design a classroom activity** that meaningfully integrates AI at this level.
-- **Using an AI assistant** to help build or test their design
+- **Leverage an AI assistant** to help build or test your activity design.
-- **Refining in small groups** with optional support
+- **Collaborate in small groups** to refine your ideas, with support available as needed.
-- **Preparing to share** with the wider group
+- **Prepare to share** your activity and insights with the larger group.

 ---

-### 4. Show & Tell / Reflection (15–20 minutes)
+### 4. Show & Tell / Reflection / Discussion

-Participants present their activity ideas and reflect on:
+Share your activity ideas with the group and reflect on your experience:

-- The impact of AI integration on student learning
+- Discuss how integrating AI could impact your students’ learning.
-- How these tools might reshape assignments and course design
+- Consider ways these tools might reshape your assignments and course design.
-- Challenges in assessment, fairness, or over-reliance
+- Identify potential challenges in assessment, fairness, or over-reliance on AI.
-- Opportunities for deeper student engagement and ownership
+- Explore opportunities to foster deeper student engagement and ownership.

+Open the floor for questions, suggestions, and further discussion.

 ---